Tips for Designing and Laying Out Your Dining Room

 Check out more photos of this beautiful lakeside timber frame home!

 This mountainside timber frame home in New Hampshire has gorgeous views of the White Mountains from many of the rooms, and the dining room is no exception!
-The dining room is off on its own, but does open up and flow into the kitchen and the great room.
+The dining room flows nicely off the kitchen and the great room.

 This dining room opens into the gourmet kitchen yet allows for a cozy vibe.
 A screened-in porch is located off of the dining room, which helps expand the entertaining space.